Portfolio diversification and model uncertainty: a robust dynamic mean-variance approach: Introduction

+Regarding portfolio diversification, the authors in \cite{BGUW12}, \cite{GarUppWan06}, \cite{UW03} considered ambiguity about the assets' returns.
+Their frameworks include uncertainty about the joint distribution of returns for all assets and also for different levels of uncertainty of the marginal distribution of returns for any subsets of these assets.
+They showed that the different levels of uncertainty on different asset subclasses could result in significant under-diversification.
+They also applied their theoretical results to real data and found consistent results with the empirical studies in \cite{CooperandKaplanis94}, \cite{FrenchandPoteraba91} among others, showing that international equity portfolios are strongly biased towards domestic stocks, and in \cite{Huberman2001} and \cite{Schultz1996}, where a similar lack of diversification is revealed on domestic portfolios.
+The model in \cite{BGUW12}, \cite{GarUppWan06}, \cite{UW03} offers a partial explanation for the observed under-diversification and bias towards familiar securities.
+More recently, the authors in \cite{LZ2017} considered the uncertainty about the correlation of the assets.
+With a static mean-variance investment, they found that under-diversification of robust optimal portfolio depends on the level of correlation ambiguity.
+They also provided results with market data and showed, using their uncertain (ambiguous) correlation model, that the investor only holds less than 20 (17 stocks on average) among 100 stocks randomly selected from about 500 stocks in S\&P500.
+In the two-asset case, they also found that the degree of diversification depends on the comparison between the ratio of assets' Sharpe ratios and the correlation ambiguity parameters.
 A further explanation for under-diversification is that investors can reduce the uncertainty on the model or the parameters through learning.
 In \cite{VNV10}, the authors built a framework to solve jointly for investment and information choices, with general preferences and information cost functions.
 They showed that, for some special preferences and information acquisition technologies, investors tend to learn more about the assets with which they are more familiar (typically, the domestic assets rather than the foreign ones), and become even more familiar with those assets after learning.
 As a consequence of this learning procedure, the investors select those assets they have learnt at the expense of others for which they have less information.
 Their results are consistent with the empirical studies on portfolios of international investors.